RoDFOPAV49bGd/JJXZbdBayXaTn/README.md

 ![](question1-arch.png)
 In this lab, we will run our Rust application on Amazon Linux 2 (AL2) with docker

-Image above shows
+Image above shows how it works
-1. user request our Rust application through Cloudfront
+1. User request our Rust application through Cloudfront
-  a.
-If cache hit, Cloudfront will return the cache
+    * If cache hit, Cloudfront will return the cache
-  b.
-If cache miss, see 2
+    * If cache miss, see 2
-2. Cloudfront forward the request to ALB
+2. Cloudfront has ALB set as its origin forward the request to ALB
-3. ALB forward the request to an instance
-  1. ALB listener listen for request
-  2. The listener forward traffic to a target group
-  3. The ASG is registed as a target of the target group
+3. The ALB listener has a ASG set as its target group's target therefore forward the request to one of the instances in the ASG
-  4. The traffic send to an instance
-4. The Rust application request Dynamodb for data
+4. The Rust application received the request and ask Dynamodb for data
-5. The Dynamodb return data
+5. The Dynamodb return the data
-6. Response return to ALB
+6. The Rust application sends a response back to ALB
-7. Response return to Cloudfront
+7. The response return to Cloudfront
-8. Response return to user
+8. The response return to user

 Table below shows our tech stack
 |Name|Choice|Summary|